Cynthiachelangat/groupcarproject/README.md

-# CAR PRICE PREDICTION REGRESSION ANALYSIS
+# CAR PRICE PREDICTION REGRESSION ANALYSIS PROJECT

 ## Introduction
 The objective of this project is to predict car prices using linear regression and hypothesis testing.
 By analyzing the factors that influence car prices, we aim to build a predictive model that can estimate the price of a car based on its features and specifications.